Governance, risk and compliance (GRC): Definitions and resources

 The National Institute of Standards and Technology (NIST) Cybersecurity Framework is a repeatable process for managing and improving cybersecurity.
 Within GRC, it offers a structure for identifying, responding to and recovering from cybersecurity threats — a must, given that cyber-attacks spiked in 2023.

 The International Organization for Standardization (ISO) offers guidance on various business needs, including information security and risk management.
-These standards complement GRC by offering documented approaches organizations can leverage to improve risk management and compliance.
+The ISO 31000 standards specifically complement GRC by offering documented approaches organizations can leverage to improve risk management and compliance.

 ISACA framework